-All domestic interviews for the 2024 intake will be conducted via video conferencing only.
-This includes applicants who currently reside in South Australia.
+All international interviews for the 2024 intake will be conducted via video conferencing only.
+This includes applicants who are undertaking an Australian Year 12 program.
 These interviews will be conducted by Zoom.

 Once you book an interview you will be provided with further information and links to access your interview via Zoom.